Morgawr/yokubi/src/Section1/Part2/Lesson21.md

 </pre>

 <div class="warning">
 While も usually "hides" を, you might come across をも as well.
-It’s a bit uncommon and not worth thinking about, just don't be surprised when you see it.
+It's a bit uncommon and not worth thinking about, just don't be surprised when you see it.
 You can think of it as a more emphatic version.
 </div>

 も can be used with negative statements.
 Normally, it includes the given noun in the set of things that the negative statement is true for, but sometimes it does weird things because negation changes how logical inclusion/exclusion works.